K-stability and large complex structure limits: Toric del Pezzo case

 which does not have solutions on the torus $(\C^*)^2$.
 Thus, we obtain the system of affine linear inequalities for $\beta_p$

 This defines a wall-and-chamber structure on the space of K\"ahler parameters $[\omega]$, corresponding to the possible asymptotics of the critical points.
-Then, the coefficients $\alpha_p$ are determined by the algebraic equations above.
+Then, the coefficients $\alpha_p$ are determined by the algebraic equations above. \begin{exm} Consider $X = \operatorname{Bl}_p \PP^2$ with K\"ahler class $\omega_k = k (H- q E)$, $q \in (0,1)$.
+A Landau-Ginzburg potential is given by